 - Problems on acceleration, velocity, and average velocity are also solved.

-- The simple and easily understandable approach is followed in NCERT Solutions to make students aware of topics.
+- A simple and easily understandable approach is followed in NCERT Solutions to make students aware of topics.

-- Provides completely solved solutions to all the questions present in the respective NCERT textbooks.
+- Provides complete solutions to all the questions present in the respective NCERT textbooks.

-- NCERT Solutions offer detailed answers to all the questions to help students in their preparations.
+- NCERT Solutions offers detailed answers to all the questions to help students in their preparations.

-- These solutions will be useful for CBSE Term I exams, Science Olympiads, and other competitive exams.
+- These solutions will be useful for CBSE exams, Science Olympiads, and other competitive exams.

 Frequently Asked Questions on NCERT Solutions for Class 9 Science Chapter 8

 What will I learn from the Chapter 8 of NCERT Solutions for Class 9 Science?

 2. Examples and graphs are provided for uniform and non uniform motions of objects.

 3. The concept of uniform circular motion is explained in an understandable way.